SebastianLevy/NSERC_Research/README.md

 ---

-For further inquiries or support, please contact [Your Contact Information].
+For further inquiries or support, please contact Sebastian Levy at sebastianlevy@cmu.edu

 ---